simplyphpdotcom/cl-cheshire-cat/README.md

 ## Customization

-If the recommended usage does not fit your use of Chessire, feel free to adapt any of the previously described steps.
+If the recommended usage does not fit your use of Cheshire, feel free to adapt any of the previously described steps.
 They are made to be highly and easily customizable.

-Note that the debugging bookeeping step in `chessire.lisp` is provided for convinience.
+Note that the debugging bookeeping step in `cheshire.lisp` is provided for convinience.
 If you skip this part, Hunchentoot defaults will be used:

  * the debugger will never be called in case of an error